aw-west/potd/readme.md

 ## Design
 I wanted a single file to satisfy functionality.
-This would allow greater portability, and easy of use for all users.  _Hence the use of an executable._
+This would allow greater portability, and easy of use for all users.

 ## Inspiration
 [Raffam/POTD](https://github.com/raffam/potd)